Clayton Kershaw: 2020 season: World Series championship

-2021 season: Third injury plagued year
+2021 season: Third injury-plagued year

 Kershaw made his ninth opening day start for the Dodgers, after having missed doing so the previous two seasons because of injuries.
 He remained in the rotation until July 7, when he was placed on the injured list with left forearm inflammation, the first time in his career he had gone on the IL with an arm injury.
 Initially it was hoped he would only miss a short time, but he had setbacks in his rehab which necessitated a longer stint on the injured list.
 He finally rejoined the Dodgers rotation on September 13, allowing only one run in 4 1/3 innings against the Diamondbacks.
 However, he experienced more arm pain in an October 1 game against the Brewers, causing him to leave the game in the second inning.
 An MRI showed no ligament damage, but Kershaw was placed back on the injured list and ruled out for the 2021 post-season.
 He started 22 games for the Dodgers during the season, with a 10–8 record and 3.55 ERA, the highest since his rookie season.

-2022 season: Franchise strikeout record
+2022 season: Franchise strikeout record and more injuries

-On March 13, 2022, Kershaw signed a one year deal worth $17 million to return to the Dodgers.
+On March 13, 2022, Kershaw signed a one-year deal worth $17 million to return to the Dodgers.
 In his first start of the season, on April 13 against the Minnesota Twins, Kershaw struck out 13 batters in seven perfect innings before he was removed by the manager.
 Despite only being at 80 pitches, Kershaw said he agreed with the decision because he had not been built up due to a shortened spring training caused by the offseason lockout.

-On April 30, Kershaw struck out Dustin Garneau of the Detroit Tigers to tie Don Sutton for the Dodgers franchise strikeout record at 2,696.
-One inning later, he struck out Spencer Torkelson to move past Sutton into sole possession of the record.
-On July 15, Kershaw had another perfect game bid against the Los Angeles Angels, where he threw seven perfect innings until it was broken up by a double by Luis Rengifo.
-He became the first person since 1961 to bring two perfect games into the eight inning in the same season.
+On April 30, Kershaw set the Dodgers franchise strikeout record, striking out Spencer Torkelson of the Detroit Tigers to move past Don Sutton.
+On July 15, Kershaw had another perfect game bid against the Los Angeles Angels, where he threw seven perfect innings until it was broken up by a lead-off double by Luis Rengifo in the eighth inning.

-Kershaw was chosen to start the 2022 Major League Baseball All-Star Game in front of his home crowd at Dodger Stadium.
+Kershaw was chosen to start the All-Star Game at Dodger Stadium.
 It was his ninth All-Star selection and the first time he was chosen to start.
-In his one inning of work, he allowed one hit and one walk with a strikeout and picked off Shohei Ohtani from first base, the first pickoff in an all-star game since Carlos Zambrano did it in 2008.
+In his one inning of work, he allowed one hit and one walk with a strikeout and picked off Shohei Ohtani from first base.
+For the season, Kershaw made 22 starts and finished with a 12–3 record and 2.28 ERA.
+He had two stints on the injured list: in May due to a pelvic joint inflammation, and in August due to an issue in his back.

-Kershaw made 22 starts in 2022, finishing with a 12–3 record and 2.28 ERA.
+In the NLDS, Kershaw started Game 2 against the San Diego Padres, allowing three runs on seven hits across five innings.
+He left the game tied, with the Dodgers eventually losing the game and then losing the series to the Padres three games to one.
 Following the season, Kershaw again re-signed with the Dodgers, for one year and $15 million, with a $5 million signing bonus.